yuva-dev/project_alpha/README.md

 # Blueprint of a better UX for train ticket booking in India
+This blueprint describes the improvements that can be made on the irctc.co.in website to enable a seamless and reliable ticket booking experience.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->